September 13th, 2022

 A hidden gem and gateway to the great outdoors, Bakersfield is full of exciting attractions and adventures that need to be experienced.
 From national forests and walking trails to museums and music venues, there is no shortage of things to do while in Bakersfield.

-Check out one of these many local favorite things to do in Bakersfield, California!
+Check out one of these many local favorite things in Bakersfield, California!

 - Hart Memorial Park: Found in the foothills of the Sierra Nevada Mountains, this park has paved walking trails, picnic areas, and playgrounds.